BoChengHuang/Bluemix_RR_Nodejs/README.md

 # How do I get set up? ###

 0. Read [IBM Watson Developer Cloud](https://www.ibm.com/watson/developercloud/doc/retrieve-rank/index.shtml) to know concept and flow.
+Sign up/in on [Bluemix](ng.bluemix.net) and crate a Retreive and Rank service with `usr/pwd`

 1. Install nodejs on your computer: https://nodejs.org/en/